paumarro/SE_05/README.md

 ## 3. Learning to Think in Systems

 Designing and developing a relational database has significantly enhanced my ability to think in systems.
-By engaging with the interconnected nature of data and its organization, I have gained a deeper understanding some of the principles outlined in Meadows' "Thinking in Systems" which has ultimately enriched my problem-solving capabilities and decision-making processes across various aspects of my life.
+By engaging with the interconnected nature of data and its organization, I have gained a deeper understanding some of the principles outlined in Meadows' *Thinking in Systems* which has ultimately enriched my problem-solving capabilities and decision-making processes across various aspects of my life.